wp-plugins/flyzoo/readme.txt

 **Live chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Know what your visitors are looking at with intuitive **real time visitor monitoring**.
+Know what your visitors are looking at with intuitive **real time visitor monitoring**, invite your prospects to **chat** and get the most out of your social media and pay-per-click campaigns.

 All the most important informations are available, at a glance:

 * Current page visited by the user with URL and Title
 * Total Pageviews
-* Know where your traffic is coming from: Referrer, Keywords and Campaign traffic data(UTM source, medium, terms...)
+* Referrer, Keywords and Campaign data (UTM source, medium, terms...)
 * Returning visitor

-Invite your prospects to **chat** and get the most out of your social media and pay-per-click campaigns!

 ####Chat rooms####